Von Holzhausen: History

 von Holzhausen was founded in Malibu in 2015 by former automotive designer Vicki von Holzhausen, spouse of Tesla chief designer Franz von Holzhausen.

 The company began by developing materials for handbags and other accessories.
-Today it supplies plant-based textiles to a variety of industries including fashion, furniture, aerospace, and automotive.
+Today it supplies sustainanable materials to a variety of industries including fashion, furniture, aerospace, footwear, and automotive.

 Products

 The company's technologies range from plant-based leathers to plastic alternatives.
 Notable developments include Liquidplant, a 100 percent plant-based plastic that replaces petroleum versions, and a biodegradation technology that allows materials to break down in a landfill condition.

 The company has three commercially available products including Technik, Banbū, and Liquidplant.
-It also offers its own line of accessories.

 Collaborations

 The company has partnered with corporations such as Apple and Dell to create product ranges sold worldwide.
-They have also worked with automakers such as Cupra and Koenigsegg to create custom sports car interiors, and French brand Lola James Harper to design a candle inspired by their materials.
+They have also worked with automakers such as Cupra, Koenigsegg, and Lexus to create custom car interiors made with their material Banbū.

-In 2022, von Holzhausen announced a partnership with Nanollose, to develop a leather alternative made from microbial cellulose.
-The same year, the company created a custom Tesla Model S Plaid for The Petersen Automotive Museum in Los Angeles.

-In July 2024, von Holzhausen’s material Banbū became available on The Eames Lounge Chair and Ottoman by Herman Miller.
+In 2024, the company's material became available on The Eames Lounge Chair and Ottoman by Herman Miller.
+In 2025, designer Patricia Urquiola used the company's materials in a custom installation for Elle Decor's 35th anniversary at Salone del Mobile Milano.